thaines/helit/README.md

 **graph_cuts**: (Apache 2.0) Just a max flow implimentation and an interface for doing binary labelings on nD grids.

-**handwriting**: (Apache 2.0) All of the code specific to the paper 'My Text in Your Handwriting', by T. S. F. Haines (me), O. Mac Aodha and  G. J. Brostow.
+**handwriting**: (Mixed licenses) All of the code specific to the paper 'My Text in Your Handwriting', by T. S. F. Haines (me), O. Mac Aodha and  G. J. Brostow.

 **hg**: (Apache 2.0) Simple module for constructing and applying homographies to images, plus some related gubbins.